-Taxiing is assumed to be finished when the aircraft comes to a halt.
+Taxing is assumed to be finished when the aircraft comes to a halt or when the airplane accelerates to a speed that is higher than the maximum taxi speed, which is 20 knots.
 It is assumed the pilot will not halt the airplane between the ramp and the start of the runway.
 This is a reasonable assumption because the pilot usually has only a limited amount of time for takeoff.
 The flight controllers generally want to get the airplanes in the air as fast as possible.
-Therefore it is also assumed that if the pilot arrives at the runway and is cleared for takeoff by the tower he is not required to hold short and can enter the runway immediately.
-However once on the runway he will have to halt to make a final check of his systems.
-This is why taxiing can still be considered to be finished when the aircraft comes to a halt.